-The tight compression of Ce in YAG found from the RMC and EXAFS results, and the small MSRDs near Ce are related to the low probability of non-radiative transitions and high quantum efficiency of YAG:Ce.
+The tight compression of Ce in YAG seen in the RMC and EXAFS results is related to the small MSRDs near Ce, which relates to the low probability of non-radiative transitions and high quantum efficiency.
 Small MSRDs around substituted Ce ions decrease the accessible phonon energy levels that aid in quenching excited Ce3+ electrons non-radiatively, thereby decreasing the probability of non-radiative transitions.
 A relationship between high quantum efficiency and small ADPs is also supported by the Debye temperature.
 The relationship between Debye temperature ( $\theta_D$ ), which gives an estimate of the temperature at which the highest frequency vibrational mode of a crystal is excited, and the average atomic displacement shows how less phonon modes are accessible at a given temperature in a rigid lattice compared to a floppy lattice.
-For example, the average $U{iso}$ measured here for YAG at 295 K is around 0.0093 Å, corresponding to the previously measured $\theta_D = 760$ K. Another crystal structure, KGd(WO4)2, with a lower $\theta_D$ of 580 K, has an average $U{iso}$ measured as 0.020 Å, indicating that at a given temperature, a higher proportion of phonon modes will be populated in KGd(WO4)2 compared to YAG.
+For example, the average $U{iso}$ measured here for YAG at 295 K is around 0.0093 Å, corresponding to the previously measured $\theta_D = 760$ K. Another crystal structure, KGd(WO4)2, with a lower $\theta_D$ of 580 K, has an average $U{iso}$ measured as 0.020 Å, indicating that at a given temperature more phonon modes will be populated in KGd(WO4)2 compared to YAG.

-The isotropic ADPs can in fact be used to calculate the Debye temperature, and as shown in Table 3, the Debye temperatures calculated in this fashion are typically less than the literature value of 760 K in the low-temperature limit, and greater than the literature value in the high-temperature limit.
+The small isotropic ADPs can in fact be used to calculate the Debye temperature,, and as shown in Table 3, the Debye temperatures calculated in this fashion are typically less than the literature value of 760 K in the low-temperature limit, and greater than the literature value in the high-temperature limit.
 The high temperature limit involves an assumption that the measurement temperature is greater than $\theta_D$ , which is not valid in our case and explains the discrepancy.
-The low-temperature limit result for x = 0 is much less than the reported value of 760 K, which agrees with the typical trend of results for other crystal structures in literature, but may also be due to static disorder in the samples and the substutution of Ce for Y. As Ce is added to the lattice, $\theta_D$ decreases, indicating that more vibrational modes are accessible at a given temperature.
+The low-temperature limit result for x = 0 is much less than the reported value of 760 K, which agrees with the typical trend of results for other crystal structures in literature, but may also be due to static disorder in the samples.
+As Ce is added to the lattice, $\theta_D$ decreases, indicating that more vibrational modes are accessible at a given temperature.
 This is consistent with the larger mass of Ce, which is expected to increase the number of low-frequency Einstein modes available to the system.
 Non-radiative transitions, which decrease the quantum efficiency, can occur due to vibronic coupling and other phenomena associated with disorder and large amounts of vibrations near activator ions.
-The decreasing $\theta_D$ should therefore correlate with an increase of non-radiative transitions and decreased quantum efficiency.
-Till now, a decrease in quantum efficiency with increasing activator ion concentration has been attributed to energy transfer between activator ions, but appears to also result from an increased amount of accessible phonon modes at a given temperature.
+The decreasing $\theta_D$ should therefore correlate with an increase of non-radiative transitions, and decreased quantum efficiency.
+Till now, a decrease in quantum efficiency with increasing activator ion content has been attributed to energy transfer between activator ions, but appears to also result from an increased amount of accessible phonon modes at a given temperature.
 The smaller MSRDs from the EXAFS fit result in an even smaller calculated $\theta_D$ compared to the $\theta_D$ from Rietveld refinement ADPs, indicating that Ce locally sees a higher Debye temperature.
-This decreases the non-radiative recombination pathways of a Ce3+ ion in the excited state, further supporting the relationship between small ADPs/MSRDs and high quantum efficiency in phosphors.
+This indicates that, overall, less phonon modes are accessible at a given temperature near Ce compared to other parts of the YAG lattice.
+This would decrease the non-radiative recombination pathways of a Ce3+ ion in the excited state, further supporting the relationship between small ADPs/MSRDs and high quantum efficiency in phosphors.